Immunisation

 This leaflet answers your questions on the vaccine that protects babies against rotavirus infection.

-This leaflet is for parents, guardians and carers of primary school-aged children.
+This leaflet is for parents, guardians and carers of preschool and primary school aged children.
 It explains which children are eligible for a flu vaccination, as well as describing the disease and the nasal flu vaccine.
+It is intended for children, parents or guardians/carers and should be accompanied by a consent form.

 Shingles - there's a vaccine to help protect you from the pain (leaflet)